KazDragon/munin/README.md

  2. [x] Toggle Button - a button that can be toggled on [x] and off [ ].

  ## v0.4 - Text Areas
- 1. [ ] Fundamentals for all types of text components
+ Fundamentals for all types of text components:
-  * [ ] Viewport - a component that sees a smaller portion of the underlying component
+ 1. [ ] Viewport - a component that sees a smaller portion of the underlying component
-  * [ ] Horizontal Scroll Bar
+ 2. [ ] Horizontal Scroll Bar
-  * [ ] Vertical Scroll Bar
+ 3. [ ] Vertical Scroll Bar
-  * [ ] Scroll Frame - a frame that includes scroll bars
+ 4. [ ] Scroll Frame - a frame that includes scroll bars
-  * [ ] Scroll Pane - a component that includes a scroll frame and a viewport
+ 5. [ ] Scroll Pane - a component that includes a scroll frame and a viewport

+ Specific text manipulation components:
- 2. [ ] Edit - a single-lined horizontally scrolling text box, with a frame.
+ 1. [ ] Edit - a single-lined horizontally scrolling text box, with a frame.
- 3. [ ] Text Area - a multiple-lined vertically scrolling text box, with a frame.
+ 2. [x] Text Area - a multiple-lined vertically scrolling text box, with a frame.

  ## v0.5 - Lists
  TBD

 # Status